 Work with your baby’s health care provider to determine the next steps for your baby’s care.
 Some children with prolinemia (PRO) have developmental delays.
-If you think that your baby is not meeting his or her developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.
+If you think that your baby is not meeting their developmental milestones, ask your baby’s doctor about the next steps in accessing a developmental evaluation and care.

 Because PRO is a genetic condition, you may want to talk with a genetics specialist.
 A genetic counselor or geneticist can help you understand the causes of the condition, discuss genetic testing for PRO, and understand what this diagnosis means for other family members and future pregnancies.
 Speak with your baby’s doctor about getting a referral.
-The Clinic Services Search Engine offered by the National Coordinating Center for the Regional Genetic and Newborn Screening Service Collaboratives and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.
+The Clinic Services Search Engine offered by the American College of Medical Genetics and Genomics (ACMG) and the Find a Genetic Counselor tool on the National Society of Genetic Counselors (NSGC) website are two good resources for you or your baby's health care provider to use to identify local specialists.

 References & Sources

 Visit OMIM to search its online catalog of human genes and disorders